MarcusFulbright/hackbrew/README.md

 If using vagrant, make sure to add

-    127.0.0.1 hackbrew.com
+    127.0.0.1 hackbrew.local

-to your hosts file
+to your hosts file.
+Now just open up your browser to http://hackbrew.local:8080